 Obtaining an Order for Protection

-A domestic abuse action is commenced by filing a Petition for an Order of Protection with an affidavit (sworn written statement) detailing the domestic abuse that occurred.
-When the court receives the Petition and affidavit, the court will determine if the Petition alleges an immediate and present danger of domestic abuse.
+A domestic abuse action is commenced by filing a Petition for an Order of Protection with an affidavit (sworn written statement) detailing the domestic abuse that occurred by a family or household member.
+What qualifies as domestic abuse is defined by Minnesota Statute.
+When the court receives the Petition and Affidavit, the court will determine if the Petition alleges domestic abuse.
 If such a danger is alleged, the court may immediately grant an Ex Parte Order for Protection.
 The Ex Parte Order for Protection will be personally served on the alleged abuser, most commonly, by the local sheriff’s department.
-The court must schedule a hearing to take place no later than fourteen days from the court’s Ex Parte Order for Protection to determine if the Order for Protection should continue.
+The court may schedule a hearing to take place no later than fourteen days from the court’s Ex Parte Order for Protection to determine if the Order for Protection should continue.

-At the hearing, the Court may order the continuation of the Order for Protection if the responding party agrees to the continuation of the Order for Protection or if after a hearing, the court finds that domestic abuse occurred.
-The Order for Protection is effective for a fixed period of up to one year, except when the court determines a longer time is appropriate.
+If, after a hearing, the court finds that domestic abuse occurred, the Order for Protection is effective for a fixed period of up to two years, except when the court determines a longer time is appropriate.
 In addition to restraining the abusing party from committing further acts of domestic abuse, the court may:

 - exclude the abusing party from the dwelling the parties share or from the residence of the petitioner;